 The answer is that it’s different for everyone.

-You will have moments of sadness that will hit you at odd times, like while you are shopping or making dinner or when you hear a song that brings back a memory.
+You will have moments of sadness that will hit you at odd times, like when you see their handwriting, or while you are shopping or making dinner or when you hear a song that brings back a memory.

 Crying is ok and good.